-For example, a trolley may be a easier and more efficient way of moving the goods than lifting them all by hand.
+For example, a trolley may be a safer way of moving the goods than lifting them by hand.
 You should also see if it’s possible to make the load smaller or lighter.

-If you are required to lift or carry things regularly you should ask for proper training in the correct techniques and health and safety procedures.
+If you need to lift or carry things regularly you should ask for proper training in the correct techniques and health and safety procedures.

-The majority of accidents in this area are caused by improper lifting techniques so you should plan each job carefully and make sure you know the best way of moving each particular load.
+Most manual handling accidents are caused by improper lifting techniques.
+It is important that you plan each job carefully and make sure you know the best way of moving each particular load.